calaldees/teachingWorkshops/teacherTraining/ks5.md

 You wont be able to get 100% on an A-Level paper.
 I can't A-Level is the first year of a degree (All university's teach it all again)
-Reassurance: Your Computing skills ARE sufficient for 95% of all your professional interactions.
+Reassurance: Your Computing skills ARE sufficient for 90% of all your professional interactions.
 You CAN do this job.
 What you need is the right professional approach.
 The students need to know you that you can read/learn/grow.
-If you pretend to know it all, you will fall
+If you pretend to know it all, you will fall.

+Discussion:
+Teachers are not expected/required to sit the GCSE's and A-Level exams each year along with their students.
+Would this be important requirement? would this ongoing feedback be valuable?
+Why is a teacher taking exams not common ongoing practice?
+On an application for teacher training, why is passing the GCSE in May/June-Session not a requirement?

 Time